Southwest Credit Card Review: Which Card Is Best For You?

 For “A-List Preferred” status, you need to fly 50 Southwest Airlines one-way flights or earn 70,000 TQPs per year.
 An A-List Preferred member gets reserved check-in, free in-flight WiFi, and a 100% bonus on points earned on Southwest flights, in addition to all the benefits of an A-List member.

 The Southwest Rapid Rewards® Premier credit card makes it easier for you to climb the status ladder under the rewards program.

 Which Card Should You Pick?

-Choosing between the Southwest Airlines Rapid Rewards® Plus Credit Card and Southwest Rapid Rewards® Premier credit card may seem like a difficult choice between they are so similar.
+When you're trying to choose the Best Southwest Credit Card, differentiating the Rapid Rewards Plus and the Rapid Rewards Premier can be difficult since they're so similar.
 And, they have a rather small difference in annual fees.

 Annual spend plays a role